ms-iot/ROSOnWindows/docs/GettingStarted/Setup.md

 Firstly, go to [ROS on Windows installation](http://wiki.ros.org/Installation/Windows) and follow the steps on the Wiki page.

 Now you are all set to further explore [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials).
-[Microsoft has a staging fork of the ROS tutorials](https://github.com/ms-iot/ros_tutorials) which should be used instead of the repository in the tutorials.

 If you are new to ROS on Windows, please visit the[ Differences between ROS on Windows and ROS on Linux page](UsingROSonWindows.md) which describes some differences you'll encounter between what you see in the ROS tutorials and running on Windows.